 Added to 29 cookbooks

-- Combine all the ingredients in a deep bowl, mix well and knead into a stiff dough using little water.
+- Combine the plain flour, dry yeast-water mixture and salt in a deep bowl, mix well and knead into a soft dough without using any water.

 REGISTER NOW If you are a new user.